 Any person can lawfully seize a cat, owned or un-owned, whether in a private or public place, if that action is reasonable and necessary for the protection of any person or animal (other than vermin) from injury or death, providing that action meets the animal welfare requirements of the Prevention of Cruelty to Animals Act 1979.

-While councils are not obliged to collect stray animals, Council offers this as a complimentary service for ratepayers if the animal is restrained and resources permit.
 Council are obliged to accept animals that are seized by members of the public and are taken to the council’s holding facility/pound.

 Dogs benefit greatly from the chance to run freely.
 Under the Companion Animals Act 1998, each council must provide at least one off-leash area where dogs can be exercised off-leash during certain hours.
 Broken Hill has two off-leash areas, Queen Elizabeth Dog Park and Patton Park.